avcvv/ipv6proxies/README.md

 ./install.sh

 For Generate new ipv6 on interface run:
-./GenNewIp.sh
+./Genips.sh

-Allow access for this IPs edit 3proxy.sh:
+Allow access for this IPs edit 3proxycfg.sh:

-echo "allow * WRITE YOUR IP"
+echo "allow * WRITE YOUR IP" :: Your IP which will be using this proxy

-Run command ./GenNewIp.sh
+Run command ./Genips.sh